enchant97/python-simplebackup/README.md

 ## Notes
 - This app has no **required** dependencies for it to function fully other than python3 and will stay that way.
-- The app configuration file will be created in the simplebackup folder on first run
+- The app configuration file will be created at `$HOME/.config/simple-backup/config.json`
 - Config is shared with both CLI and GUI version

 ## How To Run